 I’m thrilled with how my kitchen counter makeover turned out, and I have my wonderful hubby to thank. 🙂

 I’ll be sharing my very inexpensive back splash makeover later this week, and you’ll be seeing more of the other counters in that post.
-It’s all done and I just have to write up the post, so stay tuned.

 UPDATE: You can now find my kitchen backsplash makeover post here.